Centurion (CNT) Price Tops $0.0006 on Major Exchanges

 - Hokkaidu Inu (HOKK) traded up 1.2% against the dollar and now trades at $0.0004 or 0.00000001 BTC.

 Centurion’s total supply is 82,663,826 coins and its circulating supply is 77,663,825 coins.
+Centurion’s official Twitter account is @centurion_coin.
+The official website for Centurion is centurionlab.info.
 The official message board for Centurion is medium.com/@centurioncoin.
-Centurion’s official website is centurionlab.info.
-Centurion’s official Twitter account is @centurion_coin.

-It is usually not possible to buy alternative cryptocurrencies such as Centurion directly using US dollars.
-Investors seeking to trade Centurion should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Centurion using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Centurion directly using US dollars.
+Investors seeking to acquire Centurion should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Centurion using one of the aforementioned exchanges.

 Receive News & Updates for Centurion Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Centurion and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.